Dialog-IF/aamachine/readme.txt

 This textfile uses UTF-8 encoding.

-This archive contains version 0.1 of the Å-machine tools, specification, and official javascript interpreter.
+This archive contains version 0.1 of the Å-machine specification, and version 0.2 of the tools and official javascript interpreter.

 About the Å-machine: